 The Domain is one of Austin’s hippest shopping destinations and so it makes perfect sense that the Archer Hotel would land here.
 Plunked right down in the middle of the action, their style is Texas chic -- fun and funky with custom Austin wallpaper and cheeky touches.
 Their amenities are great - Malin+Goetz bath products and Frette bathrobes.
-We also love that they are home to Second Bar + Kitchen, a locally-owned Austin restaurant known for craft cocktails, local and seasonal ingredients and creative fare.
-Have a happy hour here before hitting the surrounding upscale shops.
+Stop by the AKB Bar for a a cozy Sunday Brunch or a happy hour drink before hitting the surrounding upscale shops.

 Second street is another hugely popular destination for shopping and live music.
 The Austin Proper hotel harnesses all of that energy and brings it in house with a wild variety of patterns, colors, art, and artisanal everything.
 You can choose your own adventure here -- make it a retreat by sleeping late in their comfortable beds, treating yo self with spa treatments, and joining a wellness class.
 Or go full bore, having drinks at their on-site bar, Goldie’s Sunken Lounge, dinner at La Piscina or The Peacock, and then head out for some live music at the Moody Theater.